Welcome to the Rutgers University Libraries. The librarians and staff in the library system are here to help you.

 My Library Account

-Select the "My Library Account" feature (located in the black horizontal navigation bar) in the , and use your library barcode and PIN (Personal Identification Number) to review your library record, including checkouts, Library Catalog requests, media bookings, bills, E-ZBorrow requests, and interlibrary loan requests.
-You can also renew materials you have checked out or change your PIN.
-You may request a barcode and PIN in person at any Rutgers library circulation desk or online through the "Ask a Librarian" service, also located on the Libraries website.
+Select the "" feature (located at the top of the library web page) and use your Rutgers NetID and password to review your library record, including checkouts, requests, media bookings, bills, E-ZBorrow & UBorrow requests, and interlibrary loan requests.
+You can also renew materials you have checked out.

 Online Databases (Indexes and Abstracts)